 The Labor and Industrial Relations Commission (LIRC) is established by Section 49, Article IV, of the Missouri Constitution.
 The LIRC’s primary constitutional duty is to oversee the Department of Labor and Industrial Relations (Labor Department).
 The LIRC is composed of three members appointed by the governor, with the advice and consent of the Senate.
 One member is classified as a representative of employers, one member is classified as a representative of employees, and one member is classified as a representative of the public.
 The public representative must be licensed to practice law in Missouri.

-Curtis E. Chick, Jr., was appointed as the employee representative of the Labor and Industrial Relations Commission (LIRC) in 2011.
+Curtis E. Chick, Jr. was appointed as the employee representative of the Labor and Industrial Relations Commission (LIRC) in 2011.
 After graduating from Helias High School in Jefferson City, in 1966, Chick began his career in the U.S. Army in 1967 and served until 1970.
 Chick became an apprentice in the Sheet Metal Workers’ Union Apprenticeship Program in 1970 and completed his program four years later.
 He served as a Business Representative for the Sheet Metal Workers’ Union #36 for 25 years as well as served on the Missouri Workforce Investment Board for one year before being appointed to the LIRC.
-Chick and his wife, Brenda, have one son, Eric.

 Labor and Industrial Relations Commission